venice-timones/phylodynamic-workflow-1/00-docs/nextstrain/nextstrain-docs.md

 1. Set up the Windows Subsytem for Linux (WSL)

    1. Navigate to `control panel` then to `Turn Windows features on or off`.
-   2. Check `Windows Subsytem for Linux` and restart computer.
+   2. Check both `Virtual Machine Platform` and `Windows Subsytem for Linux`, then restart computer.
+   3. Download and install the Linux kernel update package given in the link [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
+   4. Set WSL 2 as your default version.
+Open `Command Prompt` and run the following:

+      ```
+      wsl --set-default-version 2
+      ```

-   3. Open your `Command Prompt`.
+   5. Open your `Command Prompt`.
 Verify installation by running the following command in the command line:
       ```
       bash
       ```